SebastienPittet/PrintQueueMigrator/README.md

 # PrintQmigrator for Windows

 ### General Description
-Some years ago, during the old Windows NT4 time, Microsoft provided ChangePrint.exe as a part of the Windows NT4 resource kit.
+Long time ago, during the old Windows NT4 time, Microsoft provided ChangePrint.exe as a part of the Windows NT4 resource kit.
 This tool could be used in the login script and was based on a text file which contained all "Old/New print queues definitions".
+The aim was to manage the connected print queues on the user profiles.

-However, ChangePrint does not run anymore on Windows XP and newest Windows OS and the resource kit provide no solution to this problem.
-The official answer of Microsoft is: Windows XP support VB scripting, you only need to write some code.
+However, ChangePrint does not run anymore from Windows XP and newer Windows OS and Microsoft provides no solution to this problem.
+Their official answer is: Windows XP support VB scripting, you only need to write some code.

 That’s exactly what I did, trying to translate the ChangePrint in VBScript.
 I tested my script when I migrated a big print server and it did the job!
 I called it PrintQmigrator and decided to share it with the community.